Aliases for RARB Gene

-RARB (Retinoic Acid Receptor, Beta) is a Protein Coding gene.
-Diseases associated with RARB include hepatitis b and microphthalmia, syndromic 12.
-Among its related pathways are Pathways in cancer and ERK Signaling.
-GO annotations related to this gene include sequence-specific DNA binding and retinoic acid receptor activity.
-An important paralog of this gene is NR1I2.
+RARB (Retinoic Acid Receptor Beta) is a Protein Coding gene.
+Diseases associated with RARB include Microphthalmia, Syndromic 12 and Microphthalmia, Syndromic 9.
+Among its related pathways are Signaling by GPCR and all-trans-Retinoic Acid Mediated Apoptosis.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity.
+An important paralog of this gene is RARA.

 Receptor for retinoic acid.
 Retinoic acid receptors bind as heterodimers to their target response elements in response to their ligands, all-trans or 9-cis retinoic acid, and regulate gene expression in various biological processes.
-The RXR/RAR heterodimers bind to the retinoic acid response elements (RARE) composed of tandem 5-AGGTCA-3 sites known as DR1-DR5.
-In the absence or presence of hormone ligand, acts mainly as an activator of gene expression due to weak binding to corepressors.
-In concert with RARG, required for skeletal growth, matrix homeostasis and growth plate function.
+The RXR/RAR heterodimers bind to the retinoic acid response elements (RARE) composed of tandem 5'-AGGTCA-3' sites known as DR1-DR5.
+In the absence or presence of hormone ligand, acts mainly as an activator of gene expression due to weak binding to corepressors (PubMed:12554770).
+The RXRA/RARB heterodimer can act as a repressor on the DR1 element and as an activator on the DR5 element (PubMed:29021580).
+In concert with RARG, required for skeletal growth, matrix homeostasis and growth plate function (By similarity).

 Retinoic acid receptors (RARs) are nuclear hormone receptors of the NR1B class, which function as heterodimers with retinoid X receptors (RXRs).
 There are three distinct RAR subtypes: RARalpha, present in most tissue types; and RARbeta and RARgamma, with more selective expression.